heyx3/GPUNoiseForUnity/README.md

 * FloatParam: A shader parameter that can be set when generating the noise.
 * SliderParam: Another kind of shader parameter.

+Finally, you can actually use the output of other graphs as nodes!
+At the bottom of the node list are your project's graphs, prefixed with "graph_".
+Any float or slider params they have will be conveniently exposed as inputs.

+**Note**: There is no checking for infinite loops with using graphs as nodes.
+In other words, if graph A calls into graph B, and graph B calls into graph A, actually using/previewing either graph will likely cause an infinite loop, crashing Unity.

 Here is an example of how to use the various noise nodes in a simple graph:

 ![Grid Noise](https://raw.githubusercontent.com/heyx3/GPUNoiseForUnity/master/Readme%20Images/GridNoise.png)